Shelter Diagnostic System

 The SDS Process

-The process starts with an initial phone call to discuss your organization where you provide input into how you would like your data reported (e.g., by department) We will then send you surveys and business reply envelopes to distribute to your employees.
+The process starts with an initial phone call to discuss your organization where you provide input into how you would like your data reported (e.g., by department).
+The online survey process lasts around two weeks and enables employees to complete the survey from a home or work computer.

 The survey results will be used to generate a summary report, which defines what your organization is doing well and where improvements can be made.
 In addition, you will receive a feedback guide that will assist you in determining specific actions to improve your organization.
 A trained professional from UNC Charlotte can help you interpret your organization's results.